Dennis-Shlaih/sudoku-plus/README.md

 ## Installation

-To install and run Sudoku-Plus, follow these steps:
+To install and run sudoku-plus, follow these steps:
 1. Clone the repository:
    git clone https://github.com/Dennis-Shlaih/sudoku-plus.git
 2. Navigate to the project directory: